Targeted Violence / Active Threat

 COMPASSION ALERT

 Please be advised that the information contained on this page and in the video may activate various forms of trauma.
 Topics include: active shooting/mass-shooting, violence, injury, death, and police response.
 While being prepared for this scenario is important, please proceed with caution if any of these topics may activate you.
-It is recommended that you use the personal support resources outlined here(link is external) coupled with your self-care practices, to process the information provided.
+It is recommended that you use the personal support resources outlined here coupled with your self-care practices, to process the information provided.

 We take emergency preparedness and safety seriously at UC Berkeley.
 We want every member of our community to be prepared in the event of an emergency on campus.
 The Office of Emergency Management is committed to providing training and resources to faculty, students and staff on ways to stay safe during active shooter situations on our campus.

-Go here to review some common frequently asked questions (FAQs) regarding active shooter or potential active shooter/threat situations.
+Review some common frequently asked questions (FAQs) regarding active shooter or potential active shooter/threat situations.

 Run-Hide-Fight